oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 RMBlast is a RepeatMasker compatible version of the standard NCBI BLAST suite.
 The primary difference between this distribution and the NCBI distribution is the addition of a new program 'rmblastn' for use with RepeatMasker and RepeatModeler.

-**URL**
+**More Information**

 https://www.repeatmasker.org/RMBlast.html